BitWiseBots/bitwisebots.github.io/_fluent-builders/01-quick-start.md

         }
     }
     ```
-*  With this configuration everytime you ask the `Builders` for a `User` it will automatically call the constructor and will use the values provided in matching `With` calls; if no value was provided it will use `default(T)` instead.
+*  With this configuration every time you ask the `Builders` for a `User` it will automatically call the constructor and will use the values provided in matching `With` calls; if no value was provided it will use `default(T)` instead.

-### Running Addtional Setup on Object Graphs
+### Running Additional Setup on Object Graphs
 * The example type to build:
     ```csharp
     public class User